jyamaoka/G4CMPDocumentation/docs/StyleGuide.md

 Look you doxogen hooks/format

 ## Units  <a name="units"></a>
-Need to says something here about CGS and CLHEP units.
 The native unit of Geant4 are cm, g, and s.
 Often times these are less than convient for our development work.
 It is strongly encouraged to use CLHEP units to explicitly define your units.
+Even when using cgs units, explicityly defining them can reduce errors and enhance readability.
 ```cpp
 #include "CLHEP/Units/SystemOfUnits.h"